vStone/puppet-accounts/README.md

 ## Advanced Usage

+### accounts::hiera_merge

+The hiera merge parameter can be used to force the accounts module to re-request the data from hiera using hiera_array and hiera_merge.
+This results in all data from different levels in your hierarchy in getting merged together before processing.

+### accounts::hiera::extra_params

 We use the accounts::hiera defined type as a wrapper to the user resource.
 It allows us to specify an additional hash with parameters that are passed through to the user resource.
 For example, if you would want to use `forcelocal => true` on all your resources,